 Member states are required to ensure that national human rights institutions (NHRIs) are clearly mandated to address discrimination on grounds of sexual orientation or gender identity.
 This section examines the specific mandate of NHRIs and how they deal with SOGI discrimination issues.
-In so doing, it will focus on NHRI as understood by the Principles relating to the Status of National Institutions (Paris Principles)10 and shall therefore not cover the work of governmental or parliamentary structures, even though some of the state replies referred to these.
+In so doing, it will focus on NHRI as understood by the Principles relating to the Status of National Institutions (Paris Principles)6 and shall therefore not cover the work of governmental or parliamentary structures, even though some of the state replies referred to these.

-- 114. The mandate of NHRIs usually follows the grounds covered by the legislation on non-discrimination.
+- 114. The mandate of NHRIs usually follows the grounds covered by the legislation on nondiscrimination.
 It either mentions sexual orientation and gender identity explicitly or refers to the grounds covered by the legislation.
 A lack of clarity or explicit provision on gender identity has been reported in some instances.
 It has nevertheless been overcome in practice, with some NHRIs pursuing work on gender identity through a broader interpretation of other grounds within their mandate ("gender", "sex").
 A positive development is that legislative amendments are foreseen in selected countries to include an explicit reference to gender identity, for example in Lithuania. - 115.
-There may be more than one NHRI dealing with the issue of LGBT claims, in which case it is important to have a system for channelling the case to one institution.
+There may be more than one NHRI dealing with the issue of LGBT claims.
+These are therefore distributed on the ground and covered or channelled to one ombudsman.
 Some NHRIs, for example in Finland, have created working groups to address specific challenges (Working Group on LGBT children and children living in rainbow families of the Children Ombudsman).
 NHRIs in many states have experience in dealing with LGBT issues, with NHRIs usually involved in information activities such as collecting data and reporting, dealing with LGBT complaints, providing recommendations for LGBT policies and laws and, in some cases, acting ex-officio. - 116.
-In practice, some challenges have been raised about NHRIs operating in an adverse political climate in certain countries with budget cuts, political pressure and attacks undermining their work.
+In practice, some challenges have been raised relating to operating in an adverse political climate in selected countries (Poland, Croatia), with budget cuts, political pressure and attacks undermining their work.
 NHRI independence, the lack of trust of victims and/or awareness of NHRIs' role are also issues.
-The low level of compliance with NHRI's recommendations, with a limited number of cases followed up was also highlighted by various Council of Europe reports (ECRI, CDDH).11
+The low level of compliance with NHRI's recommendations, with a limited number of cases followed up was also highlighted by various Council of Europe reports (ECRI, CDDH).7